Wills, Trusts & Probate

 Comprehensive Guide to Healthcare Directives in Twentynine Palms

 Planning for future healthcare decisions is an important step for residents of Twentynine Palms.
-A healthcare directive allows you to express your medical treatment preferences and appoint someone to make decisions on your behalf if you become unable to communicate.
-This guide provides essential information about healthcare directives to help you protect your rights and ensure your wishes are respected.
+A healthcare directive lets you set out your medical treatment preferences and name someone to make decisions on your behalf if you cannot communicate.
+This guide explains the types of directives available in California, how they work, and why clear documentation matters.
+By preparing these documents now you reduce stress for family members and ensure your wishes are followed.
+Whether you are considering a living will or a durable power of attorney for healthcare, the information here will help you make thoughtful choices for your future care.

 Key Terms to Know About Healthcare Directives